Amity Regional High School: Theater department

 In 2007 the Amity Board of Education created a fully funded theater department with classes in acting, technical theater and dance.
 A new auditorium opened that year with the play The Laramie Project.
 In the Spring 2008 semester the theater department performed the musical Grease.
 Later in 2008, the department performed the play The Boys Next Door, for which it won the Moss Hart Award for Best High School Production by the New England Theater Conference.
 In Spring 2009, Amity was the first high school in the state to perform the controversial musical Rent: School Edition.
 Many parents and students in the Amity community had mixed feelings on the production as it depicts homosexuality, drug use and AIDS.
 On December 12, 2009, the department performed the play And Then They Came for Me.
 The play is about two Jewish refugee families and their connection to Anne Frank.
 The production received Honorable Mention in the Moss Hart Awards from the New England Theater Conference.
 The department performed the musical Les Misérables in Spring 2010, for which it won four awards at the 2010 Connecticut High School Musical Theater Awards.
 In December 2010, the theater department performed the play Bang, Bang, You're Dead, and in Spring 2011, the musical Chicago.
 For that production, Amity received 12 nominations at the 2011 Connecticut High School Musical Theater Awards, but only took home one.
 In 2013, the theater department showed Sweeney Todd: The Demon Barber of Fleet Street and took home Best Musical, Best Orchestra, Best Key Performer, and other awards to total eight awards won that year.
 In 2014, the theater department showed In the Heights, and only won the newly created Sound Design Award.
 In 2018, the theater department produced The Addams Family for which it was nominated for 8 awards at the 1st annual Stephen Sondheim Awards at the Shubert Theater in New Haven, CT, winning the award for Best Musical.

 In December 2018, the theater program performed The Curious Incident of the Dog in the Night-Time, featuring an actual Black Labrador.
 That show and the program's April 2019 musical, Catch Me If You Can, both received positive reviews.

+During the 2019–2020 school year, the program performed the play Dancing At Lugnasa, but the musical The Drowsy Chaperone was cancelled due to coronavirus concerns.
+The next year, they had It's a Wonderful Life: A Live Radio Play and the musical, Anastasia was held outside.

+During the 2021–2022 school year, the program performed the play Puffs, and the musical Mamma Mia!